Apportionment of Delegates Report Released

 Published January 16, 2026

 The Apportionment of Delegates Report has been published on Tlingit & Haida’s Elections webpage.
-The report outlines how many Delegates each of the Tribe’s 22 recognized communities may elect for the upcoming election cycle.
+The report outlines how many Delegates each of the Tribe’s 22 recognized communities will have for the upcoming election cycle.

 The community representation numbers reflect changes approved by Delegates at the 2025 Tribal Assembly.
 Delegate representation is based on one Delegate for every 275 tribal citizens age 18 and older, with minimum and maximum limits depending on whether a community is inside or outside the Tribe’s homelands.